JunHyeok96/Safety-Ridding-APP/README.md

 # Safety-Ridding
  In South Korea, the shared mobility market is growing steeply.
+However, the safety system is still lacking a lot.
 ### Safety-Riding is a map app created for the safety of mobility users.

 ![ezgif com-resize (4)](https://user-images.githubusercontent.com/52908154/79536555-4ac6be80-80bb-11ea-8c66-b1f8e07f8fc7.gif)